 To manage day to day operations, the Group is served by two companies.
 The Administrator, who handles billing, underwriting, accounting and coordination and a Third Party Administrator, who manages claims, underwriting, loss control, marketing and excess insurance placement.

 Commonwealth Contractors has a rich history of premium return to its membership.
-Since inception, close to $59,000,000 has been declared in the form of dividends.
+Since inception, over $78 million has been declared in the form of dividends.
 Effective loss control programs, comprehensive claims handling and sound underwriting have all contributed to the Group's success.

 Commonwealth Contractors is unique in that it is a GSIA that carries an A.M.
 Best rating.
 Since 2001, we have made a commitment to participate in the vigorous review process that is required of companies desiring an A.M.
 Best Rating.
 We are proud of our A- rating.